 The KRC will offer both a public library and Internet café, where computers are readily available to the community of Maai Mahiu, creating new opportunities for furthering education and increasing job skills that were absent before.
 By greatly expanding our capacity for tutoring, the KRC will enable us to target teaching to meet the needs of students.

 We've recently received a grant from Softchoice Corporation!
-Commited to outfitting the KRC, softchoice will be sending a team to Kenya in September to kickoff construction of the facility.
-Donating their IT services, Softchoice will be supplying the KRC with computers, access to internet and a connection to a power source.
+Committed to outfitting the KRC, Softchoice will be sending a team to Kenya in September to kickoff construction of the facility.
+Donating their IT services, Softchoice will be supplying the KRC with computers, access to internet, and a connection to a power source.

 The construction of the center allows us to expand our educational programming significantly by increasing our physical capacity and technological resources.

 - Full time staff and volunteers to run the center and all programs

 - Mentors & tutors within our Study Buddy program for high school youth in 12 subjects

 - Adult literacy classes through collaboration with the Kenyan Department of Adult Education